ChanthMiao/ghc-wiki-mirror/Functional-dependencies-in-GHC/Single-choice-inference.md

 syntax is simply convenient syntactic sugar.

 **ToDo** I'd love to have compelling examples of when TrueFundeps is what we need.
-Deriving equalites from Givens might be one such -- but since GHC can't do that today, what are the other compelling applications?
+Deriving equalities from Givens might be one such -- but since GHC can't do that today, what are the *other* compelling applications of TrueFundeps?

 The big problem is, of course, that many uses of fundeps today are simply incompatible with this approach: see [key examples](key-examples).

-## SingleChoiceInference: fundeps guide type inference
+## SingleChoiceInference: guiding type inference

 The SingleChoiceInference approach completely abandons the goal that a fundep is a true functional dependency.
 Rather, it's a mechanism that gives rise to some extra equality constraints, that in turn guide inference.